Afghan War documents leak

-The Afghan War documents leak, also called the Afghan War Diary, is a collection of internal U.S. military logs of the War in Afghanistan, which was published by WikiLeaks on 25 July 2010.
-The logs consist of over 91,000 Afghan War documents, covering the period between January 2004 and December 2009.
+The Afghan War documents leak, also called the Afghan War Diary, is a collection of internal U.S. military logs of the war in Afghanistan published by WikiLeaks on 25 July 2010.
+The logs consist of over 91,000 Afghan war documents covering the period between January 2004 and December 2009.
 Most of the documents are classified secret.
-As of 28 July 2010, only 75,000 of the documents have been released to the public, a move which WikiLeaks says is "part of a harm minimization process demanded by [the] source".
+As of 28 July 2010, only 75,000 have been released to the public, a move WikiLeaks said was "part of a harm minimization process demanded by [the] source".
 Prior to releasing the initial 75,000 documents, WikiLeaks made the logs available to The Guardian, The New York Times and Der Spiegel in its German and English online edition, which published reports in line with an agreement made earlier the same day, 25 July 2010.

-The leak, which is considered to be one of the largest in U.S. military history, revealed information on the deaths of civilians, increased Taliban attacks, and involvement by Pakistan and Iran in the insurgency.
+The leak, one of the largest in U.S. military history, revealed information on the deaths of civilians, increased Taliban attacks, and involvement by Pakistan and Iran in the insurgency.
 WikiLeaks did not review all of the records before release because of the volume of material.
 A WikiLeaks spokesman said they "just can't imagine that someone could go through 76,000 documents."
 WikiLeaks says it does not know the source of the leaked data.
-The three outlets which had received the documents in advance, The New York Times, The Guardian, and Der Spiegel, have all concluded that they are genuine when compared with independent reports.
+The three outlets which had received the documents in advance, The New York Times, The Guardian, and Der Spiegel, compared them with independent reports and found them to be authentic.

 The New York Times described the leak as "a six-year archive of classified military documents [that] offers an unvarnished and grim picture of the Afghan war".
 The Guardian called the material "one of the biggest leaks in U.S. military history ... a devastating portrait of the failing war in Afghanistan, revealing how coalition forces have killed hundreds of civilians in unreported incidents, Taliban attacks have soared and NATO commanders fear neighbouring Pakistan and Iran are fuelling the insurgency".
 Der Spiegel wrote that "the editors in chief of Spiegel, The New York Times and The Guardian were 'unanimous in their belief that there is a justified public interest in the material'."

-Some time after the first dissemination by WikiLeaks, the U.S. Justice Department considered using the U.S. Espionage Act of 1917 to prevent WikiLeaks from posting the remaining 15,000 secret war documents it claimed to possess.
+Some time after the first dissemination by WikiLeaks, the U.S. Justice Department considered using the Espionage Act of 1917 to prevent WikiLeaks from posting the remaining 15,000 secret war documents it claimed to possess.